wdi-sg/pokedex-express/README.md

 Use the data in `pokedex.json` and return a response with details about the requested Pokemon.
 Specifically:

 * Go through `pokedex.json` to understand how the data is structured.
 Where are all the pokemon data stored?
-(As usual, using a JSON parser for human-readable JSON is a good idea.
-There are many, [here](http://jsonprettyprint.com/) is one.)

 * Return a string response with the requested pokemon's information when a request comes with matching the route `/some-name` (eg. `localhost:3000/bulbasaur` should show Bulbasaur's information - for now, show only its weight value)

-* Modify your response for `/some-name` to return a HTML page (instead of just a string) with a `h1` tag that displays the name of the pokemon being requested, and a `ul` displaying its weight (eg. "Weight: 10 kg")
+### How to start:
+Start by simply

+### Further

 * Handle the case where an invalid pokemon name is provided (eg. `/some-name`).
-Return a HTML page with a `p` tag that says "Could not find information about `<pokemon_name>` - Is that a new pokemon?
+Return a message that says "Could not find information about `<pokemon_name>` - Is that a new pokemon?
 Gotta catch em' all!" (replace `<pokemon_name>` with the requested for pokemon name) Set the status code to 404.

-## Further
+### Further

 * detect if the user didn't put anthing in the path.
-Return a HTML page with a `h1` tag saying "Welcome to the online Pokdex!" and a `ul` displaying _all_ the pokemon that exist in the pokedex
+Return a message saying "Welcome to the online Pokdex!"

-* Instead of showing just the weight, show all the details of the requested pokemon for `/some-name` route, adding each detail as a `li` to the `ul`
+* Instead of showing just the weight, show all the details of the requested pokemon for `/some-name` route, in a full sentence. i.e., "This is Bublasaur, he is 45kg in weight!
+He also..." etc., etc.

-* Expose a new route for `/type/some-type` that returns a HTML page with a `ul` listing the names of all pokemon that have the specified type (eg. `/type/grass` should show a page with names of all pokemon of grass type).
-Format it however you like on the page.
+* Expose a new route for `/type/some-type` that returns a message listing the names of all pokemon that have the specified type (eg. `/type/grass` should show a page with names of all pokemon of grass type).

+* Expose a new route for `/weaknesses/some-weakness` that returns a message listing the names of all pokemon that have the specified weakness (eg. `/weakness/rock`).

+* Expose a new route for `/nextevolution/some-name` that returns a message listing the names of all pokemon that the pokemon evolves *from* (eg. `/nextevolution/charizard`).